Chase Silseth: Amateur career

 Silseth grew up in Farmington, New Mexico and attended Piedra Vista High School.
-As a junior, he pitched to a 8–2 record with a 0.56 ERA and 116 strikeouts.
+As a junior, he pitched to an 8–2 record with a 0.56 ERA and 116 strikeouts.
 Silseth committed to play college baseball at Tennessee in November of his senior year.
 He was named the New Mexico Gatorade Player of the Year in his senior season after he went 7–3 with a 1.25 ERA and 53 strikeouts in 56 innings pitched and also batted .328.

 Silseth began his college baseball career at Tennessee.
 He went 1–1 with a 4.35 ERA in 18 appearances as a freshman.
 Silseth transferred to the College of Southern Nevada after his freshman year and played one season before transferring to the University of Arizona.
-In his lone season with the Wildcats, he posted a 8–1 record with a 5.55 ERA and 105 strikeouts in 18 starts.
+In his lone season with the Wildcats, he posted an 8–1 record with a 5.55 ERA and 105 strikeouts in 18 starts.